 Our Pupil Parliament is a popular way for the children to voice their opinions and is considered a really positive development for the school.

-The Prime Minister, Deputy Prime Minister and Chancellor are Year 6 pupils who have stood for election.
+The Prime Minister, Deputy Prime Minister and Treasurer are Year 6 pupils who have stood for election.
 The positions are voted for by the whole school.